core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 create application specific request and response bodies which build on multiple already existing media types.

-Applications using the application/multipart-core Content-Format define the semantics as well as the internal structure of the application/multipart-core representation according to the syntax described by the CDDL in {{mct-cddl}}.

-For example, one way to structure the sub-types specific to an application/multipart-core container is to always include them at the same fixed position.
+The individual representations in an application/multipart-core body occur in a sequence, which may be employed by an application where such a sequence is natural, e.g. for a number of audio snippets in different formats to be played out in that sequence.

+In other cases, an application may be more interested in a bag of representations, which are distinguished by their Content-Format identifier, such as an audio snippet and a text representation accompanying it.
+In such a case, the sequence in which these occur may not be relevant to the application.
 This specification allows to indicate that an optional part is not present by substituting a null value for the representation of the part.

-Optionally, an application might use the general format defined here, but also register a new media type and an associated Content-Format identifier instead of using application/multipart-core.
+Where these rules are not sufficient for an application, it might still use the general format defined here, but register a new media type and an associated Content-Format identifier to associate the representation with these more specific semantics instead of using application/multipart-core.

 <!--  Leave out until needed: